RetroShare/RetroShare/build_scripts/Windows-msys2/readme.md

 If you prefer to setup your environment manually, check this guide:
 [WindowsMSys2_InstallGuide.md](WindowsMSys2_InstallGuide.md)

+Setting up the build environment automatically on a 32 bit OS is not possible anymore.
+You can download an older 32 bit [MSYS2 installer](https://sourceforge.net/projects/msys2/files/Base/i686/msys2-base-i686-20180531.tar.xz/download) and follow the manual setup instructions.
+Building 32 bit RetroShare from the 64 bit build environment is still possible.

 You have to clone this repository (with [git for windows](https://gitforwindows.org/)) to a local folder, then start it in a terminal.